kilgoretrout1985/fastapiexample/README.md

     pip install -e .
     ```

+2)  Configure Postgres connect dsn by editing `config.py`.

+    If you want github to run and pass tests on your push to repositary please also supply correct postgres login, password, test db name and port into `.github/workflows/tests.yaml` file.

-2) For development you should also run:
+3)  For development you should also run:
     ```
     pip install -e .[testing] && tox
     ```
     Everything should be green at this point.

-3)
+4)
     ```
     cd src/fastapiexample && python main.py && uvicorn main:app --reload
     ```